jpleet/nba-factory/README.md

 ## Overview

+In essence, basketball is played between two teams of five players, with each team trying to score on their offensive possessions &mdash; and so it should be modelled as such.
+Current basketball analytics attempt to quantify player contributions with long contentious formulas (e.g. [PER](https://en.wikipedia.org/wiki/Player_efficiency_rating), [Win Shares](https://en.wikipedia.org/wiki/Win_Shares)) focused on specific stats, like field goals and steals.
+Instead, the focus should be on the result of a possession and [latent variables](https://en.wikipedia.org/wiki/Latent_variable) calculated by trained machines, not by hand-tailored hand-wavy formulas.

-Play-by-play data is first formatted into sparse possession results that looks like this:
+To start, play-by-play data is formatted into sparse possession results that looks like this:

 ![](imgs/sparse_regression.png).